OlNatalia/python-codecademy/classes.md

 ## Methods

 Methods are functions that are defined as part of a class.
-The first argument in a method is always the object that is calling the method.
+The first argument in a method is always the object that is calling the method (the instance of the object itself).
 Convention recommends that we name this **first argument `self`**.

 Methods always have at least this one argument.